mainkoon81/Study-Autonomous-Car-Prep-02/README.md

 add_results average 40
 ```
  - `main.cpp` file had three parts:
-   - a header, which is where the `#include<>` statements were
+   - header, which is where the `#include<>` statements were
-   - a class declaration
+   - **class declaration**
-   - a main function.
+   - main function (action) plan

-> header
+> Header
  - The header included the library for outputting to the terminal: `#include <iostream>`.
-> class declaration
+> Class Declaration
- - Then comes the class declaration.
-In fact, you can put the class declaration into a separate `blahblah.h` file just like we did with function declarations.
-The purpose of the class declaration is to give the main function access to the Gaussian class.
-Notice that a class declaration looks a lot like the variable declarations and function declarations we've already been using.
+ - Then comes the class declaration(In fact, you can put the class declaration into a separate `blahblah.h` file just like we did with function declarations).
+The purpose of the class declaration is to give the main function access to the **Gaussian class**.
+Notice that a class declaration looks a lot like the variable and function declarations we've already been using.
 Declarations tell the program what the variable types will be.
-The declarations also show the input and output types for functions.
+The declarations also show **the input and output types** for functions.
 > main function
  - And finally comes the main function.
 The main function instantiates objects of the Gaussian class.
 So the main function uses the class whereas gaussian.cpp defined the class.
 You could take the code in gaussian.cpp and put it at the bottom of main.cpp; however, your code files will become quite large and hard to read through.